level09/nosyagent/README.md

 "Remind me to check my glucose after dinner" - just works.
 No syntax, no apps.
 LLM understands you, delivers on time.

 ### Telegram Native
 This isn't a web app you forget to check.
 It lives in Telegram - super convenient, always in your pocket.
-Send it messages, images, voice notes.
+Send it messages and images.
 Chat with your AI like you'd chat with a friend.

 ## Tech Stack